ibm-cloud-docs/ibm-cloud-provider-for-terraform/faqs.md

 **Solution**

-You can connect and retrieve information from a multiple regions by using `aliases` parameter.
-Refer the example code block for the syntax.
-For more information, about configuring multiple provider block, refer to [Multiple provider configurations](https://www.terraform.io/docs/language/providers/configuration.html#alias-multiple-provider-configurations).
+You can connect and retrieve information from a multiple regions by using `aliases` parameter as shown in the example code block.
+For more information, about configuring multiple provider block, see [Multiple provider configurations](https://www.terraform.io/docs/language/providers/configuration.html#alias-multiple-provider-configurations).
-{: tsResolve}

 **Example**